-of the People's Republic of China, the Labor Contract Law of the People's Republic of China and the relevant laws and freedom and equality, this Contract is made and entered into by and between the following parties after friendly consultation Party A: ReneSola Shanghai Ltd. (the "Company") Address: 7/F, Block B, Future Land Holdings Tower, No. 5, Lane 388, Zhongjiang Road, Shanghai Legal Representative: Li Xianshou Party B: ID Card No.: Nationality: Educational Level: Legal Address: 1.
+w of the People's Republic of China, the Labor Contract Law of the People's Republic of China and the relevant laws ciples of freedom and equality, this Contract is made and entered into by and between the following parties after in Shanghai, China: Party A: ReneSola Shanghai Ltd. (the "Company") Address: 7/F, Block B, Future Land Holdings Tower, No. 5, Lane 388, Zhongjiang Road, Shanghai Legal Representative: Li Xianshou Party B: ID Card No.: Nationality: Educational Level: Legal Address: 1.
 Term of the Contract The term of this Contract is from to, including the probation period from to 2.
-Conditions for Employment A shall assess Party B's work performance in accordance with the following criteria.
-If, upon completion of the probation below, he will formally become a contract staff of Party A: and laws, comply with the Staff Code and all rules and regulations of Party A, take the interests of the whole into account and e.
-Party B shall accept the job assignment and designation by Party A, keep Party A's trade secrets in confidence and maintain n in good condition.
-If to work and have the professional knowledge and skills, business management standard, organization and implementation rit which make him competent at this job.
-Party B shall also try his very best to complete all tasks requested by this job. y personal information reasonably required by Party A, including without limitation, health condition, disease history, identity, rience.
-Party B shall meet all necessary conditions in relation to his work, such as physical health condition.
-3. Job Position, Location and Respons ibilities 3.1 Party B will be employed in the position of and is expected to work at -1-
+Conditions for Employment ty A shall assess Party B's work performance in accordance with the following criteria.
+If, upon completion of the vant criteria below, he will formally become a contract staff of Party A: account and maintain the interest of Pa es and laws, comply with the Staff Code and all rules and regulations of Party A, take the interests of the whole into rty A as a whole.
+Party B shall accept the job assignment and designation by Party A, keep Party A's trade secrets in e equipment and information in good condition. mself to work and have the professional knowledge and skills, business management standard, organization and g and pragmatic spirit which make him competent at this job.
+Party B shall also try his very best to complete all tasks e any personal information reasonably required by Party A, including without limitation, health condition, disease d and working experience.
+Party B shall meet all necessary conditions in relation to his work, such as physical health 3.
+Job Position, Location and Respo onsibilities 3.1 Party B will be employed in the ne position of and is expected to work at -1-